Skip to content

 Creates a directory if it doesn't already exist.

-bool directory_create(string directory);
+bool directory_create(const string&in directory);

 Arguments: